-The BMRC's Spark Program offers an array of programs targeted at developing local youth through the sport of motorcycle riding and racing.
-School outreach tours, public events including the annual Marketplace Santa Claus Parade and the Bermuda Day Parade, designated Youth Open Track Days, the BMRC summer race series, Youth Riding Clinics, and overseas training opportunities are all avenues where talented young riders and potential racers are able to develop their skills and expand their learning through our club.
+The BMRA's Spark Program offers an array of programs targeted at developing local youth through the sport of motorcycle riding and racing.
+School outreach tours, public events including the annual Marketplace Santa Claus Parade and the Bermuda Day Parade, designated Youth Open Track Days, the BMRA summer race series, Youth Riding Clinics, and overseas training opportunities are all avenues where talented young riders and potential racers are able to develop their skills and expand their learning through our association.

 Riding 101: Beginners

 Students gain an introduction to the skills necessary to safely ride a motorcycle in Riding Clinic 101, including balance, throttle control, concentration, and learning bike parts and functions.
-Children must be aged 5 years or older and know how to ride a bicycle without training wheels to enter this program.
-Over the course of our 8 to 10-week program, students build body awareness and begin to assess their own limits and capabilities on the track.
+Children must be aged 7 years or older and know how to ride a bicycle without training wheels to enter this program.
+Children aged 5 and 6 are also able to opt into the program if they have their own motorcycle for class that they can manage independently.
+Over the course of our 16-hour program, students build body awareness and begin to assess their own limits and capabilities on the track.

 Riding 102: Intermediate

 Riding Clinic 102 further aids riders in mastering the basics of motorcycle riding.
 Coaches will recommend students to either continue another term of Riding 101 or move to Riding 102 based on individual skill levels.
 Students will advance through a series of tiered drills and routines that strengthen their knowledge and reflexes on the track.
 This class will continue to build confidence in varied riding conditions and track layouts.